Veliko Tarnovo: Church Saint Nikolay

 According to legal practice, this temple was built on the basis of a government decree and the benevolence of the then Bishop Hilarion the Cretan.
 Kolyo Ficheto / then still a young master / took part in its construction.
 Above the south church door there is a text in Greek and Bulgarian, which tells about the situation in which the church "St. Nicholas" was built.
 It says that the permit was issued by Ilarion Tarnovski.
 Saint Nicholas to seek blessings from the Lord for all people.
 Year 1836.
 It is assumed that this epigraphic monument was probably erected in 1849, after the great earthquake.

 Architecture

-In Veliko Tornovo you can see fragments and foundations that are part of the architecture of the Second Bulgarian State.
+In Veliko Tarnovo you can see fragments and foundations that are part of the architecture of the Second Bulgarian State.
 In the old part of the city and Asenova Mahala there can be seen Churches and houses that were dated through the Ottoman rule.
 In the whole old part, houses from the Renaissance era were built.
 Characteristic of them are the ornate elements.
 Baroque architecture can be seen in most of the public buildings built in the early 20th century.
 In the central and the new part there are public buildings and residential buildings built in Baroque, Stalin Baroque style and Modernist style.